MONTHLY PAYMENT OPTIONS

 Generally, it’s recommended to have a professional roofing contractor inspect your roof at least twice a year, ideally in the spring and fall.
 These seasons are excellent times for a check because they follow the harsh winter and summer months, when weather can be especially taxing on a roof.
 An inspection during these times allows any damage from these harsher seasons to be promptly identified and repaired.

-However, it’s worth noting that the frequency of maintenance can depend on several factors including the age of the roof, the type of roofing material, the climate and weather conditions of your area, and any warranties or service contracts that might be in place.
+However, the frequency of maintenance can depend on several factors including the age of the roof, the type of roofing material, the climate and weather conditions of your area, and any warranties or service contracts that might be in place.
 Older roofs, roofs in areas with harsh weather, and roofs with known minor issues may require more frequent checks.

 In addition to these regular inspections, it’s a good idea to schedule a professional inspection after any severe weather event, such as a storm or high winds, which can cause immediate and significant damage to your roof.